 9. Birmingham, AL

-Jefferson County is the most populated county in Alabama, and Birmingham serves as its county seat.
+Jefferson County is the most populated county in Alabama, and Birmingham serves as its county seat, one of the poorest cities in US.
 Birmingham’s population was estimated to be 197,575 in 2021, down 1% from the previous count in 2020; this would place it as Alabama’s third-most populous city, after Huntsville and Montgomery.

 Birmingham served as the South’s principal industrial hub from its inception until the end of the 1960s.
 The city of Birmingham, Alabama, gained notoriety as “The Magic City” and “The Pittsburgh of the South” due to its rapid expansion from 1881 to 1920.